Copies specified key-value pairs from the incoming message data to its metadata, or from the metadata to the data.

 }

-Output connections: Success
+Output connections: Success.

-key is copied from data to metadata, its value (a JSON object) is converted into a string.
+Explanation: When the location key is copied from data to metadata, its value (a JSON object) is converted into a string.